-A large, heated, saltwater pool with terraces, a bridge to the pool bar, sunbeds and parasols.
+A large, heated pool with terraces, a bridge to the pool bar, sunbeds and parasols.

-Open for breakfast, lunch and dinner with show cooking stations and regular themed nights including Italian, Canarian and Mexican.
+Open for breakfast, lunch and dinner with show cooking stations and regular themed nights including Spanish, Asian, Italian, Canarian and Mexican.
 Those who are staying on a half board basis can swap dinner for lunch.
+This place is open for dinner from 6.30pm 'til 9.30pm in winter, and 7pm 'til 10pm in summer.
 Special diets can be catered for if advised in advance.

 TripAdvisor Reviews Show more reviews »

 Comfortable hotel with clean modern rooms, beds are ok and a good size.
 The food was acceptable and as good as most of the hotels in the area.
 The staff were pleasant and friendly and I would return again.More

 We came here on our honeymoon 4 nights bed and breakfast, food was lovely hot no complaints plenty choice to fill up on Room lovely clean maid service had ground pool view stunning bed comfy Pool area clean tidy big pools A have nothing bad at all to say about this hotel it was perfect no groups of young girls / men so didn't see no loud drinking ect If you wanted to get a drink here you can and pay at end of hol prices are cheap slush drink 2 Euro chips 2.50 euros ect Family hotel kids club looked good kids pool was big Would recommend highly and would return More

 Free champagne for breakfast but 2 euros for a glass of water at dinner...bizzare place